soumak77/firebase-mock/README.md

 MockFirebase
 ============

-**This is an experimental library currently under development.
+**This is an experimental library.
+It is not supported by Firebase.
 Use with caution and submit PRs for fixes and enhancements.**

 A Firebase stub useful for unit testing.